-The dream ski chalet for sale: Plan world domination and ski Japow at the same time
+The dream ski chalet for sale: Have your cake and eat it in the Three Valleys

 Each week, James Fisher fantasises about a dream ski chalet he'd like to buy, but can't — from architecturally striking marvels, to cosy mountain retreats, and everything in between.
-This week, we are off to the top of the Rusutsu resort in Japan.
+This week, we return to the Three Valleys, and to one of France's most picturesque villages

 Those of a certain algorithm will be aware that the snow has begun to fall, and fall heavily.
 Resorts across Europe can scarcely contain their glee as the early season snow blankets their mountains, which means that the snowsports season is well and truly on its way (and for some intrepid adventurers, has already begun).